 A HIGH COUNTRY EXPERIENCE YOU WON’T SOON FORGET

-GUIDED HORSEBACK RIDING WILL RETURN AGAIN IN 2021.
+GUIDED HORSEBACK RIDING IS BACK AGAIN THIS SUMMER.

 The West Castle Ski Resort (now known as Castle Mountain Resort) was founded by Paul Klaas, a Swiss immigrant with an infectious passion for skiing.
 Long before paved roads, Klaas discovered Castle by horseback.
 After many years of winter discovery, through the assistance of an outfitter in Beaver Mines and local investors, Klaas realized his dream of a ski area in the West Castle Valley in 1966.

 Our Haig Lake High Country Experience, a collaboration with local guides from Centre Peak High Country Adventures, allows you to retrace the footsteps of our founder during this unique, high country horseback riding experience.
 You’ll not only be regaled with stories from the past, but also stunning, high country scenery seldom found on a half day horseback ride.

 Sunday, June 27